Around the world, 1 in 6 people are living with a disability, representing 16% of the world’s population.

-But only 3 percent of global human rights and international development funding goes to people with disabilities.
+1 in 5 women globally live with a disability, experiencing multiple and exacerbated levels of violence and exclusion.
+But only 2 percent of global human rights and international development funding goes to people with disabilities.

 The Disability Rights Fund makes more grants to organizations of persons with disabilities than any other donor.